Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 Tor (Scandinavia) | TorS
 Lokinet           | Loki

-The following tabels is the different scenarios which is being tested.
-Here i.e. c1 referees to the client c1 which can be seen in the [Deployment](../Deployment/Readme.md) documentation.
+The following tabels are the different scenarios which is being tested.
+Here c1 referees to the client c1, which can be seen in the [Deployment](../Deployment/Readme.md) documentation.

 One to one